meshtastic/firmware/README.md

 This project is run by volunteers.
 Past contributors include:
 * @claesg: Various documentation fixes and 3D print enclosures
 * @girtsf: So far our CI system, but soon lots of device improvements

+# IMPORTANT DISCLAIMERS AND FAQ

+For a listing of currently missing features and a FAQ click [here](docs/faq.md).